Root Canal Therapy – West Seneca, NY

 Stopping Pain and Saving Teeth

 When severe decay or damage affect a tooth, root canal therapy is the last option before its extraction is necessary.
 While root canals are associated with being severely painful, options in anesthesia and sedation make the process a breeze.
-Keep reading to learn more about the common restorative treatment available from the team at Applegate Dental.
+Keep reading to learn more about root canal therapy in West Seneca, NY available from the team at Applegate Dental.

 Why Do I Need a Root Canal?

 Root canal therapy is necessary when infection or decay has reached the pulp of the tooth, or the part commonly referred to as the “nerve.”
 An untreated cavity will continue to decay until it reaches the pulp.
 A crack or break in the tooth allows bacteria to seep into its interior, causing infection.

 Your tooth’s pulp may be infected if you experience sensitivity to heat, cold, or sweets, or if you feel pain when you bite down on the tooth.
 A tooth requiring root canal therapy often becomes discolored, and a pimple-like bump may form on the gum below the tooth.
 Do not delay seeking treatment if you suspect you have a decayed or infected tooth.

 The length of your root canal depends on the severity of your infection.
 Your dentist may prescribe antibiotic therapy to begin healing before the endodontic treatment.
 Most root canals are completed in one to two visits.